mouachan/bbank-apps/README.md

 WS5l2ffp7DuemF3s
 ```

-As I said we don’t need to manage the caches and topics, but we need to specify to Kogito services kafka and infinispan properties to reach them.
+As I said we don’t need to manage the caches and topics, but we need to specify to Kogito services the kafka and infinispan properties to reach them.

-Modify the values of the properties host/port to the  kafka, infinispan, data-index and companies-svc services in ./manifest/*-cm.yml also infinispan credential :
+Modify the values of the properties values of host/port/credential of  kafka, infinispan, data-index , companies-svc services in ./manifest/*-cm.yml  :

 ```properties
  #rest client
     org.redhat.bbank.eligibility.rest.CompaniesRemoteService/mp-rest/url=companies-svc